speakeasy-sdks/nango-typescript-sdk/README.md

 </div>
 <br></br>

 The Nango Typescript library provides convenient access to the Nango REST API from any Typescript or Javascript application.
-The library includes type definitions for all request params and response fields, and runs on any mainstream JS runtime clients powered by [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+The library includes type definitions for all request params and response fields, and makes HTTP requests using the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) client.
+Runs on all mainstream JS runtimes.

 <!-- Start SDK Installation [installation] -->
 ## SDK Installation